Skip to main content

 Consumer protection, further provides for data breaches

-This bill would provide that a covered entity commits an unlawful trade practice if the covered entity suffers a data breach that includes sensitive personally identifying information, precise location data, and proprietary network information, and the covered entity did not have reasonable security measures in place at the time of the breach.
+• Adds Section 8-38-13 establishing that a covered entity commits an unlawful trade practice under the Alabama Deceptive Trade Practices Act if a breach includes sensitive PII, precise location data, and proprietary network information and the entity did not have reasonable security measures in place (per Section 8-38-3).

 Subjects